 Address: 1 Jalan Imbi, Kuala Lumpur Timings: 10:00 AM – 10:00 PM

 3. Sungei Wang Plaza

 This Japanese complex is a haven for tourists with a penchant for East Asian items.
 This shopping complex in Malaysia presents a host of charming souvenirs, jewellery, Japanese and Korean stationery, phone accessories, toys, clothing, and shoes.
 The arena in the middle also hosts live performances by street artists almost every evening.
 Shoppers are welcome to bargain here.

 Address: Jalan Bukit Bintang, Wilayah Persekutuan Kuala Lumpur Timings: 10:00 AM – 10:00 PM

 4. Petaling Street

-Head over to Petaling Street in the bustling neighbourhood of Chinatown to get the best bargains at the flea markets and street stalls.
+Head over to Petaling Street in Kuala Lumpur, the bustling neighbourhood of Chinatown to get the best bargains at the flea markets and street stalls.
 Choose from a wide range of gorgeous Chinese jewellery, lucky charms, bags, wall hangings, clothes, hats, spices, lights, and many more souvenirs.
 Don’t hesitate to haggle here.
 Make sure to hit up the Chinese food stalls lining the streets to keep hunger pangs at bay!

 Address: Jalan Petaling, City Centre, Wilayah Persekutuan Kuala Lumpur Timings: Open 24 hours